It's Rush Limbaugh, this, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

 You'll be amazed at what I am going to read to you from Jason's piece.

-The title, the collar, the headline to Jason's piece is It's okay to question Peoli and the Chiefs.
+The title, the colour, the headline to Jason's piece is, It's okay to question Peoli and the Chiefs.

-Now keep in mind as I go through this and read excerpts.
+Now keep in mind as I go through this and read excerpts, this is a column about football.

 Football does not determine your tax rate.